abaer123/gitlab-agent/doc/architecture.md

   end
 ```

-* `agentk` is our agent.
-It keeps a connection established to a `kgb` instance, waiting for requests to process.
+* `agentk` is the GitLab Kubernetes Agent.
+It keeps a connection established to a `kas` instance, waiting for requests to process.
 It may also actively send information about things happening in the cluster.

-* `kgb` stands for Kubernetes-GitLab Broker.
+* `kas` is the GitLab Kubernetes Agent Server.
 It's responsible for:
   * Accepting requests from `agentk`.
   * [Authentication of requests](identity_and_auth.md) from `agentk` by querying `GitLab RoR`.
   * Fetching agent's configuration from a corresponding Git repository by querying Gitaly.